 If there is outright resistance to the idea of getting medical help, talk to the doctor yourself to work out a plan.

 The doctor may be able to visit the person at home to make an assessment.
 If this is not possible, they should still be able to tell you where to get help and support – for the person and for the family and others who are worried.

-Book a longer appointment so there is time to explain, and take this pamphlet with you as a discussion-starter.
+Book a longer appointment and take this pamphlet with you as a discussion-starter.
 When explaining your concerns, give specific examples rather than vague expressions.

 Instead of: Jack gets very frustrated, try Jack was so angry last night that he kicked his bedroom door down.

 Instead of: Mia looks awful, try Mia wears dirty clothes to school and doesn’t wash or comb her hair any more – she used to be fussy about her appearance.

 Instead of: Paul is very shy these days, try For the past week Paul has only come out of his room to get food.